-Hover supports .AU first-level domains, as well as .COM.AU, .NET.AU, .ORG.AU, and.ID.AU second-level domains.
+Hover supports .AU second-level domains, as well as .COM.AU, .NET.AU, .ORG.AU, and.ID.AU third-level domains.

 The name length requirements for .AU domains are two to 63 characters.
 Domain names can include letters and numbers.
 Hyphens can be used, except in the first or last characters of the domain name.